Realmzer/The-Filipino-Repository/applist.md

     },
     {
         "name": "eSign No Logs",
-        "bundleIdentifier": "xyz.Filipino.esignnologs",
+        "bundleIdentifier": "p3.xyz.yyyue.esign",
         "subtitle": "eSign With No Logs",
-        "localizedDescription": "Use with Filipino Certificates to sign unlimited apps for 1 year, on device, with no computer.\n\nStatus: ✅🔥", "developerName": "Filipino",
+        "localizedDescription": "the popular app signer thats better than scarlet and now has no software that sends your data to china!\n\nStatus: ✅🔥", "developerName": "Filipino",
         "iconURL": "https://github.com/Realmzer/Realmzer.github.io/blob/main/images/esign.png?raw=true",
         "size": 7245924,